haoqunjiang/haoqunjiang/README.md

 I'm Haoqun Jiang from the Vue.js core team, working full time on open source.

 My job is to help Vue.js users connect the dots in the fast evolving web tooling landscape.
-So I help maintain Vue.js build tools and contribute to Vite.
+So I help maintain several Vue.js build tools and contribute to Vite.

 You can sponsor my open source work via [GitHub Sponsors](https://github.com/sponsors/sodatea) or [爱发电](https://www.afdian.net/@sodatea).